KalBartal/Habit-Tracking/README.md

 # README.md
 # # Habit Tracking

-This is my coding challenge submission for day #37 of the 100 Days of Code: The Complete Python Pro Bootcamp, instructor-led training
+This is my coding challenge submission for day #37 of the 100 Days of Code: The Complete Python Pro Bootcamp, instructor-led training.

 This Python app provides a simple interface to make requests to Pixela, a graph data service.
 With this app, you can POST a new user account, POST a new graph, POST data for a new pixel, PUT updates for a pixel, and DELETE a pixel.